Most Europeans in poll think EU should offer Ukraine membership

 Seventy-one percent of Europeans and 52 percent of Americans opposed the West sending military supplies to Ukraine.
 Poland was the only country surveyed in which a majority of respondents approved of sending military supplies.

-There was strong backing for the sanctions policy that the United States and the European Union have embarked upon towards Russia in response to Moscow’s involvement in the Ukraine war.
+There was strong backing for the sanctions policy that the United States and the European Union have embarked upon toward Russia in response to Moscow’s involvement in the Ukraine war.

 More than 60 percent of those polled in both the EU countries and the United States believed there should be stronger economic sanctions against Russia because of its actions in Ukraine.